jbweber/oneshot-questions/wow-to-dnd.md

 ### **Important Notes:**
 - **Many classes fill multiple roles!** For example:
-  - Rogues are scouts, skill monkeys, AND often the face (if CHA-based Swashbuckler/Mastermind)
+  - Rogues are scouts, utility experts, AND often the face (if CHA-based Swashbuckler/Mastermind)
-  - Bards are faces, skill monkeys, support, AND can be damage dealers
+  - Bards are faces, utility experts, support, AND can be damage dealers
   - Paladins are tanks, healers, AND faces
 - **Ability scores matter as much as class** — A DEX-based Fighter with high INT could be a trap expert, while a WIS Rogue might be the party's perceptive scout
 - **Expertise is powerful** — Rogues and Bards get Expertise (double proficiency) which makes them excellent at their chosen niches